The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: Introduction

 The log-density variance, $\sigma_s^2$, captures the density variations induced by different physical processes in a MC.
 It is a function of (i) the turbulent Mach number,

 where $\sigma_{V}$ is the velocity dispersion on system scale $L$, and $c_s$ is the sound speed \citep{Vazquez1994,Padoan1997,Passot1998,Price2011,Konstandin2012a}, (ii) the Alfv\'en Mach number,

-where $V_\text{A} = B / \sqrt{4\pi\rho}$ is the root-mean-squared Alfv\'en wave velocity and $B$ is the magnetic field \citep{Padoan2011,Molina2012,Beattie2021}, (iii) the turbulent driving parameter, $b$, which captures the influence of compressive ($\nabla\times\vecB{f}=0$) or solenoidal ($\nabla\cdot\vecB{f}=0$) forcing modes on the density fluctuations, where $\vecB{f}$ is a source of turbulent forcing \citep{Federrath2008,Federrath2010,Menon2020}, (iv) the adiabatic index $\gamma$ \citep{Nolan2015}, and (v) the polytropic index $\Gamma$ \citep{Federrath2015}.
+where $V_\text{A} = B / \sqrt{4\pi\rho}$ is the root-mean-squared Alfv\'en wave velocity and $B$ is the magnetic field \citep{Padoan2011,Molina2012,Beattie2021}, (iii) the turbulent driving parameter, $b$\footnote{Note that $b$, the driving parameter, is directly related to the amount of solenoidal and compressive modes being injected into the turbulence via the \textit{source of the turbulence}, the so-called $\zeta$ parameter (not the modes that are then generated in the momentum field).
+As derived in \citet{Federrath2010_solendoidal_versus_compressive} for forced, hydrodynamical, three-dimensional turbulence an empirical relation is }, which captures the influence of compressive ($\nabla\times\vecB{F}=0$) or solenoidal ($\nabla\cdot\vecB{F}=0$) forcing modes on the density fluctuations, where $\vecB{F}$ is a source of turbulent forcing \citep{Federrath2008,Federrath2010_solendoidal_versus_compressive,Menon2020}, (iv) the adiabatic index $\gamma$ \citep{Nolan2015}, and (v) the polytropic index $\Gamma$ \citep{Federrath2015}.
 Likewise, the mass-weighted distribution is,

 which shows how, in a lognormal density-fluctuation theory, the mass-weighted and volume-weighted distributions are intrinsically linked through the mean (Equation~\ref{eq:mean_M}) and variance (Equation~\ref{eq:vars_M}) of the volume-weighted $s$-PDF \citep{Li2003}.
-In hydrodynamical, supersonic turbulence it is well-known that there is a significant difference between $\sigma^2_{s,M}$ and $\sigma^2_{s,V}$ (an excess of $\sigma^2_{s,V}$), which in essence is from the emergence of non-Gaussian, intermittent events in the fluid \citep{Passot1998,Kritsuk2007,Federrath2010,Federrath2013,Hopkins2013,Squire2017,Mocz2019}.
+In hydrodynamical, supersonic turbulence it is well-known that there is a significant difference between $\sigma^2_{s,M}$ and $\sigma^2_{s,V}$ (an excess of $\sigma^2_{s,V}$), which in essence is from the emergence of non-Gaussian, intermittent events in the fluid \citep{Passot1998,Kritsuk2007,Federrath2010_solendoidal_versus_compressive,Federrath2013,Hopkins2013,Squire2017,Mocz2019}.